Spacelift + ServiceNow = Self-Service IaC Without the Learning Curve

 Nonetheless, integrating Kubernetes into CI/CD workflows can create new problems.
 Cluster administrators often struggle to see what’s actually running in their environments, while addressing any deployment failures can be time-consuming.
 Integrations are also potential security risks, as compromising your CI/CD provider could let attackers access your clusters.

-Here’s how you can address these drawbacks to combine CI/CD and Kubernetes with confidence.
+Below are some tips on how you can address these drawbacks by confidently combining CI/CD and Kubernetes.

 The term GitOps refers to the practice of keeping your infrastructure configuration as files in your source control repository.
 Managing everything with Git ensures every essential resource is versioned.
 It also means you can reference any resource within your pipelines, so you can check the validity of your config and quickly identify any errors.